jerrybach98/SQLZoo/README.md

 ## Thoughts:
 The exercises started with simple queries but progressively increased in complexity, requiring more abstract thinking and logical reasoning similiar to traditional coding.
 Initially, JOIN operations and nested sub-queries were challenging, but there was plenty of practice to reinforce understanding.
-Initially, I found JOIN operations challenging, but the repeated exposure helped solidify my understanding.
 Overall, this project was an effective way to review foundational skills while learning advanced querying techniques.

 ## Next Steps: